How much can my timber be worth?

 - Land Value.
 Managed tracts generally sell more quickly and bring a higher price.
 A well-groomed tract will almost always sell better than a “diamond in the rough.”

 - Investment.
-A managed timber stand’s volume growth is almost never negative, meaning it adds value every year (usually 3% to 10%)–meaning it is a safe, stable investment.
+A managed timber stand’s volume growth is almost never negative, meaning it adds value every year–meaning it is a safe, stable investment.
 Plus, when was the last time you went hunting, hiking, biking on your stock portfolio.

 - Wildlife.
 Proper management creates habitat for desirable wildlife species.